Adventures In Vertical Gardening

-Vertical gardens can be accomplished two ways.
+Vertical gardens can be created in two ways.
 They can be created by using trellises to get plants to grow upwards, or they can be created by installing planters vertically up a wall.
-Trellises can be a good option for those who live in apartments or who are unable to modify a wall to create the growing space.
+Trellises can be a good option for those who live in apartments or who are unable to modify a wall to create the growing space they need.

 Using a trellis for growing vertically requires taking a gardening container and adding a trellis element to it that allows the plant to follow up the trellis rather than trailing across the area.
 There are some pre-assembled containers that come with an attached trellis, or they can be made using wood or PVC poles and trellis netting connected with garden ties.

 Using walls is another way to create a garden that will add a nice design element to your living space.
-A popular way to start growing on a wall is installing pockets or pouches to the wall using hooks, screws or nails.
+A popular way to start growing on a wall is to install pockets or pouches using hooks, screws or nails.
 Then all you have to do is fill them with garden soil.
 For this purpose, there are specially made pockets guaranteed to hold a great deal of soil that will provide a good base.

 You can also create your own pouches.
-When creating pouches, it is important to ensure there is enough drainage to prevent plant roots from rotting.
-Also ensure the containers can handle the weight of the garden soil and plants.
+When creating pouches, it is important to ensure there is enough drainage to prevent plant roots from rotting and to make sure that the containers can handle the weight of the garden soil and plants.

 Some household items you can experiment with are cut pop bottles, ice cream buckets, old vases and repurposed gutters.
 Once your pouches are secured, simply follow the rules of container gardening and you should be harvesting in no time.
 Always keep the size of the container in mind when planting.

-This method helps reduce the amount of holes that are made on the actual wall.
-Make sure the pallet is completely secure before planting; no one wants to deal with a pallet that has fallen over.
+This method helps reduce the number of holes that are made on the actual wall.
+Make sure the pallet is completely secure before planting.
+No one wants to deal with a pallet that has fallen over.